PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 | NOY | Fe3.032 | 10, 11, 12 |

-- [ ] **13:00-17:00, Scrum Workshop:** At the end of the workshop, the team chooses a first SCRUM-master.

 ### Afternoon schedule

 #### Scrum workshop
 You are all to come to Oc1.008 for a workshop on Scrum.
 This will be a fun and practical way of getting acquainted with the process of scrum.
 Contrary to initial messages, you will all participate at the same time.
 The workshop will take about 2 to 3 hours.
+At the end of the workshop, the team chooses a first Scrum-master.

 - [ ] While you wait untill you get to do the Scrum Workshop; or when you are done with it.
 Go and **complete the next steps** be for coming monday. **Remember that you need consent of your PO to set your project vision and start your sprint!**